 4. The Deep-Flavour Maji Curry Ritual: Maji Curry

 Maji Curry is a place I often retreat to when I crave something intensely flavorful.
 The narrow space and clinical lighting focus your attention on the food.
 I recall a night sitting near the counter, a bowl of Japanese curry simmered for hours before me, the sauce reduced into a complex, sweet, and savory paste.
-A layer of melted cheese bubbled at the edges.
-Breaking through the cheese with my spoon, I let the dark sauce bleed through.
-The heat warmed my hands against the aggressive air-conditioning of the mall.
 This deep, slow-cooked flavor is what keeps me coming back to Maji Curry.

 - Address: Square 2, 10 Sinaran Drive, #02-07, Novena